 Don’t just promote any old trash you find on Amazon just because you think it’s high value and you’ll earn more commission.

-Again, think about being resourceful when adding affiliate links.
-Be specific and think “usefulness” and “relevancy”.
+Instead, think about being resourceful when adding affiliate links.
+Be specific and think product “usefulness” and “relevancy”.

-If you have a blog about fly fishing, for instance, then obviously link to fly fishing equipment, tutorial books, guides, etc.
+If you have a blog that is about fly fishing, for instance, then obviously link to fly fishing equipment, tutorial books, guides, etc.

 If your blog is about personal development, again, link to things like stress management tools, self-help books, or even exercise equipment.